Remote Database Access

 • Username: environmentname

 • Password: Use the database password for the website.
-Found in your wp-config.php file on the line DB_PASSWORD.
+Found in the wp-config.php file on the line DB_PASSWORD.

 • Database: wp_environmentname (EX: wp_acoolsite)